Sureshpatil4348/Fxlabs.ai_Front_end/README.md

 ### Lot Size Calculator - Risk:Reward Ratio Enhancement (Latest)
 - **Added Risk:Reward Ratio display**: Calculator now shows the Risk:Reward ratio in the results section
-  - **New input field**: Added "Take Profit" field to capture target profit level
+  - **New input field**: Added "Take Profit" field to capture target profit level (optional)
-  - **Ratio calculation**: Risk:Reward ratio calculated as Take Profit / Stop Loss
+  - **Ratio calculation**: Risk:Reward ratio calculated as Take Profit / Stop Loss (only when Take Profit is provided)
   - **Display format**: Shown as "1:X.XX" format with blue styling to distinguish from other metrics
-  - **Validation**: Take Profit field requires a value greater than 0
+  - **Validation**: Take Profit field is optional - only validates if a value is entered
   - **State persistence**: Take Profit value is saved and restored with other calculator inputs
-  - **Default values**: Default Take Profit set to 200 (2:1 ratio with default 100 stop loss)
+  - **Default values**: Take Profit field defaults to 200 but can be cleared (optional input)
+  - **Conditional display**: Risk:Reward ratio only appears when Take Profit is entered
-  - **Impact**: Traders can now quickly assess if their trade setup meets their risk management criteria
+  - **Impact**: Traders can now quickly assess if their trade setup meets their risk management criteria when they have a target profit level
 - **Files affected**: `src/components/LotSizeCalculator.jsx`

 ### Lot Size Calculator - Full Height Cards Layout (Latest)